Special Clubs and Programs

 In 2001, UB established a charter of the National Transfer Honor Society—Tau Sigma.
 You will be eligible for membership in the honor society if you complete 12 or more credits in your first UB semester and earn a 3.5 or greater GPA.
 You will pay one-time membership dues of $45, and each spring new members are inducted in a formal ceremony.
 Tau Sigma sponsors activities throughout the year aimed at helping new transfer students make a smooth transition to UB life.
 Tau Sigma is run by a few elected student leaders and it is a great way to get involved, meet other students, and develop leadership skills.

-The Advanced Honors Program is designed for academically high-achieving upperclassmen, usually juniors and seniors with a minimum overall GPA of 3.5.
-Current UB students can apply to the program after having completed at least 60 credit hours.
-Transfer students should complete one semester at UB before applying.
+The Advanced Honors Program is designed for academically high-achieving students, usually sophomores and juniors with a minimum UB GPA of 3.5.
+Students can apply to the program after having completed at least 45 credit hours (includes AP, IB, and college credits).
+Transfer students are encouraged to apply as they are applying to UB.
+Deadlines are Oct.
+1 and March 1.